SyedUsamaHaiderKazmi/datafinder/README.md

 Make sure to include the required CDNs in your project to ensure **DataFinder** works seamlessly.

 #### _Step 5: Yield DataFinder Scripts_
-To ensure DataFinder functions correctly across different pages in your Laravel application, you need to reserve a section in your main layout for injecting page-specific DataFinder scripts using Laravel Blade's `@yield` directive with a section name `datafinder-scripts`.
+To ensure DataFinder functions correctly across different pages in your Laravel application, you need to reserve a section in your main layout for injecting page-specific DataFinder scripts using Laravel Blade's `@yield` directive with a section name `df-scripts`.

 Place the following line just before the closing `</body>` tag in your main layout which will look like this: